yahoo/elide-doc/pages/guide/02-data-model.md

                 (obj) -> injector.inject(obj));
 ```

+If you're using the `elide-spring-boot*` artifacts, dependency injection is already setup using Spring.
 If you're using the `elide-standalone` artifact, dependency injection is already setup using Jetty's `ServiceLocator`.

 ## Validation